zrj26/go-NOM/README.md

 ## Object Model

-Describe the object model, network, nodes and reactions
+Describe the object model, network, nodes and reactions.
+Maybe a simple UML diagram would work.

 # How to use the library